KiruyaMomochi/fontconfig-lab/README.md

 ## Result

+Result of `cargo run` on my NixOS.

-`+`: Found by Parser but not FFI.
+- `+`: Found by Parser but not FFI.
-`x`: Found by FFI but not parser.
+- `x`: Found by FFI but not parser.
 However, these files are not actually exists.

 ```diff
 + /nix/store/3cg59xc331qda1f7ganxsc7agfp5xcbm-noto-fonts-20201206-phase3